fangshanteam/CD-Rent-Website/README.md

 All design or resource taken from open source project.

 - Coding use PHP and HTML
-- Security user database use MYSQL encrypter PASSWORD('')
+- Security user database use MYSQL encrypter PASSWORD('') this can't be decrypt
 - Database MYSQL
 - English and Bahasa Language name file.